 - Death and memorial benefits

-The Linn County Veteran Affairs Office is available for outreach events, presentations, and speaking engagements regarding federal, state, and county veteran benefits.
+The Linn County Veteran Affairs Department is available for outreach events, presentations, and speaking engagements regarding federal, state, and county veteran benefits.

 For information or to schedule a community outreach event, contact us at 319-892-5160.